 3) Your decision deadline may be pushed back.

 Some colleges have delayed that May 1st decision date—pushing it out to June 1st.
 A movement is afoot among college admission counselors to make this change at more institutions.

 The NACAC, the National Association for College Admission Counseling, is keeping a running list of colleges with updates on whether or not they are hosting admission events and what the candidate reply deadline is.
 As of this writing, over 600 colleges had provided information.
-Another list trying to collate the extended deadlines can be found here.

 4) Some factors in this decision aren’t concrete facts.